rycoll/RankingBlog/_tests/editor-toolbar-test.md

 ---
 title: Editor Toolbar Test
 layout: test
+test_html: Hello, this is a test for HTML rich text.
-test_description: Hello, this is a test description.
+test_markdown: Hello, this is a test for Markdown rich text.
 ---

 Content editor: